-Multivariate Testing is a method of experimenting with different variations of particular elements in a feature implementation, such as the headline, images, copy, etc in a landing page or application launch screen, or other critical moments of truth in a customer journey, in order to determine which variations of said elements are best suited to improve conversions.
+Multivariate Testing is a method of experimenting with variations of particular elements in a feature implementation, such as the headline, images, copy, etc in a landing page or application launch screen, or other critical moments of truth in a customer journey, in order to determine which variations of said elements are best suited to improve conversions.

 The method is similar to A/B testing, however, multivariate testing experiments are run with a higher number of variables and generally provide deeper insight on how to optimize your page.
 In multivariate testing, your feature implementation becomes a combination of elements which can be decomposed and tested simultaneously.